 First things first was a dough recipe I can call my own.
 Lots of research and ideas were flowing.
 I first sought out some Semolina flour and the guidance of some fellow chefs.
 For my first go around, I used 1/2 semolina, 1/2 all purpose flour and 2 eggs for my dough.
 I wasn't aiming to make a ton, just enough to get an idea.
 Taking all the traditional steps, mixing, kneading, and letting the pasta rest, it was time to start cranking.
 I also had started a very simple pasta sauce using roma tomatoes and simple seasonings.
 I wanted to go very traditional and simple.

 The dough was decent, a tad dry and I found very quickly I need to work on my kneading and rolling out techniques.
 But, the pasta started to look pretty good.
 Sauce bubbling away, I cranked out some Fettuccine and my appetite increased.
+Heavily salting the pasta water, I dropped in my fresh pasta and hovered over it diligently.
+In about 3 min, the pasta was ready.
+Drained then sauced I was ready for my feast.

 The pasta was good, not great, but I still wolfed it down like someone who hasn't eaten in a week.
 Notes taken, I learned from my first batch and can only improve from here!
 Thanks again Nikki!